Skeme

-Lonnie Kimble (born January 3, 1990), better known by his stage name Skeme, is an American rapper from Inglewood, California.
-Skeme has collaborated with various West Coast rappers such as the group Black Hippy, Bizzy Bone, The Game, Dom Kennedy, Nipsey Hussle, E-40, Casey Veggies and Problem among others.
-In 2012, Skeme released his debut studio album Alive & Living under RBC Records.
-His second studio album Ingleworld was released in 2013 by MADE Headlines.
+Lonnie Alphonso Kimble (born January 3, 1990), better known by his stage name Skeme, is an American rapper from Inglewood, California.
+In 2012, Skeme released his debut studio album Alive & Living under RBC Records, and his second studio album Ingleworld (2013), was released by MADE Headlines.

-In July 2014, The Game announced that he had signed Skeme to Blood Money Entertainment.
-In 2016, Skeme told HotNewHipHop that he is not signed to Blood Money Entertainment anymore, but only affiliated with them.
-Later that year, Skeme signed a deal with DJ Drama and Don Cannon's Generation Now label, alongside frequent collaborator Lil Uzi Vert.
+In July 2014, fellow West Coast rapper the Game announced that he had signed Skeme to Blood Money Entertainment.
+By 2016, Skeme parted ways with the label and signed with DJ Drama's Generation Now label, alongside frequent collaborator Lil Uzi Vert.

 Early life

 Lonnie Kimble was born on January 3, 1990.
-His parent split when he was two years old and his father was in the military.
+His parents split when he was two years old and his father was in the military.
 As a result, he moved in with his grandmother in Inglewood, California.
 Once his father came into the picture at age 10, he started listening to hip hop and memorizing his favorite songs.
 His dad originally gave him the idea to come up with his own material and start rapping.

 Skeme acquired his stage name at 13, when a friend noticed his craftiness at generating money.
-He said most of these money making strategies, were of the illegal nature, but they allowed him to purchase a BMW 525I while he was in the twelfth grade at Gardena's Junipero Serra High School.
+He said that most of his money-making strategies were illegal but they allowed him to purchase a BMW 525I while he was in the twelfth grade at Gardena's Junipero Serra High School.
 He grew up affiliated with the Piru Blood gang and was a gangbanger throughout his high school years.